-The recently released v2.0 firmware update for Nikon Z6 and Z7 mirrorless cameras adds Eye-detection autofocus and AE (Auto Exposure) tracking in continuous high-speed (extended) mode, as well as extending the low-light detection range of the autofocus.
+When Nikon released its v2.0 firmware update for the Nikon Z6 and Z7 mirrorless cameras, it added a powerful new capability for Eye-detection autofocus and AE (Auto Exposure) tracking in continuous high-speed (extended) mode, as well as extending the low-light detection range of the autofocus.

 How to use Nikon Eye AF